ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 The [Core](https://github.com/janestreet/core) package provides many ways to deal with S-expressions, a `Sexp` module to deal with the S-expressions themselves, and `sexp_of_t` / `t_of_sexp` functions provided by data type modules (like `String`, `List`, etc.) that allow users to convert OCaml data to and from S-expressions.

 The provided examples are intended to be excuted in UTop.
+As a reminder, you can enter the UTop toplevel with the command `utop`.
 Here is the initial setup:

 ```ocaml
 # require "sexplib";;